-(c) encouraging voluntary arrangements between conformity assessment bodies in each Party's territory;

-(d) accepting a declaration of conformity from the supplier where appropriate;

-(e) harmonize criteria for the designation of conformity assessment bodies, including accreditation procedures; and

-(f) other mechanisms as agreed by the Parties,
+encouraging voluntary arrangements between conformity assessment bodies in each Party's territory; (c) accepting a declaration of conformity from the supplier where appropriate; and (d) harmonize criteria for the designation of conformity assessment bodies, including accreditation (e) procedures; or other mechanisms as agreed by the Parties. (f)

-2. Each Party shall ensure, whenever possible, that the results of conformity assessment procedures conducted in the territory of the other Party are accepted, even if those procedures differ from its own procedures, provided that such procedures and applicable technical regulations or standards adequately ensure equivalence with its own procedures, If a

-Party does not accept the results of a conformity assessment procedure conducted in the territory of the other Party, it shall, at the request of the other Party, explain the reasons for its decision.

-3. In order to promote consistent reliability of conformity assessment results, the Parties may consulton matters such as the technical competence of the respective conformity assessment bodies.

-4. Each Partyshall respond positively to the other Party's request to negotiate agreements or arrangements for the mutual recognition of the results of its conformity assessment procedures, The Parties shall consider the possibility of negotiating agreements or arrangements for the mutual recognition of the results of their respective conformity assessment procedures in mutually agreed areas.

-5. The Parties shall endeavor to intensify the exchange of information between them on acceptance and appointment mechanisms with a view to facilitating the acceptance of conformity assessment results.
+- 2. Each Party shall ensure, whenever possible, that the results of conformity assessment procedures conducted in the territory of the other Party are accepted, even if those procedures differ from its own procedures, provided that such procedures and applicable technical regulations or standards adequately ensure equivalence with its own procedures.
+If a Party does not accept the results of a conformity assessment procedure conducted in the territory of the other Party, it shall, at the request of the other Party, explain the reasons for its decision. - 3.
+In order to promote consistent reliability of conformity assessment results, the Parties may consult on matters such as the technical competence of the respective conformity assessment bodies. - 4.
+Each Party shall respond positively to the other Party's request to negotiate agreements or arrangements for the mutual recognition of the results of its conformity assessment procedures.
+The Parties shall consider the possibility of negotiating agreements or arrangements for the mutual recognition of the results of their respective conformity assessment procedures in mutually agreed areas. - 5.
+The Parties shall endeavor to intensify the exchange of information between them on acceptance and appointment mechanisms with a view to facilitating the acceptance of conformity assessment results.

+Article 7.4 Cooperati

+on